neursh/wecode-local/README.md

 # WeCode client

-The name is NOT LONGER misleading, I stripped like almost everything, only the assignments feature will receive the most support.
+The name is NO LONGER misleading, I stripped like almost everything, only the assignments feature will receive the most support.
 Other stuff on the site? idc.
 So I'd say this is the selling point-

 A MORE FOCUSED WECODE.
 Without the annoying slow page load time.
 This is competitive programming, after all.